 - Authors should ensure that any citation to related work by themselves is written in third person, that is, “the prior work of XYZ” as opposed to “our prior work”.

-- Authors should anonymize author-revealing company names but instead provide general characteristics of the organizations involved needed to understand the context of the paper.
+- Authors should anonymize author-revealing company names but instead provide general characteristics of the organisations involved needed to understand the context of the paper.

 - Authors should ensure that paper acknowledgements do not reveal the origin of their work.

-The double-blind process used this year is “heavy”, i.e., the paper anonymity will be maintained during the reviewers’ discussion period and the authors’ rebuttal period.
-Authors must therefore maintain anonymity in their responses during the rebuttal phases, and provide no additional information that would otherwise be author-revealing.
+The double-anonymous process used this year is “heavy”, i.e., the paper anonymity will be maintained during all reviewing and discussion periods.
+In case of major revision, authors must therefore maintain anonymity in their response letter and must provide no additional information that could be author-revealing.

-Authors with further questions on double-blind reviewing are encouraged to contact the program chairs by email.
-Papers that do not comply with the double-blind review process will be desk-rejected.
+Authors with further questions on double-anonymous reviewing are encouraged to contact the program chairs by email.
+Papers that do not comply with the double-anonymous review process will be desk-rejected.